SCE Dean's statement on racial violence

 What SCE is doing

-Within the university's Toward New Destinations diversity framework, SCE has undertaken a number of initiatives to support and encourage full participation by all members of our community.
+Within the university's Toward New Destinations (PDF) diversity framework, SCE has undertaken a number of initiatives to support and encourage full participation by all members of our community.
 Our recent focus has been

 - Improving communication to students and program participants about protected status discrimination, sexual harassment, and sexual assault and violence.
 For information, see the SCE Standards of Conduct letter from our senior associate dean.